oscar-anderson/EEG-Fringe-P3-analysis/README.md

     A script that runs the cluster-based paired-samples permutation test to compare the subject-level ERPs of the probe and irrelevant conditions of each pair level, in each block.
 The script first defines the neighbours for each channel in the data (to be later used in clusters), then runs the permutation test and plots the significant clusters on topographic maps over time.

 ### Poster/
-This contains a PDF poster that summarises the research project, used for my MSc dissertation conference presentation.
+-This contains a PDF poster that summarises the research project, used for my MSc dissertation conference presentation.

 ## Acknowledgements
 This project is being conducted in collaboration with Professor Howard Bowman at the University of Birmingham.